 3 weeks ahead

-– If you’ve decided to hit the road with your own car and drive to your new home, get your car serviced in advance.
-Also, shipping your car requires some advance arrangements with the auto transport company, so get to your research as soon as possible.
+If you’ve decided to hit the road with your own car and drive to your new home, get your car serviced in advance.
+Also, shipping your car requires some advance arrangements with the auto transport company, so get to your research as soon as possible

 2 weeks ahead

-– Hire a cleaning company to perform a thorough cleaning after you leave.
+Your house should be left clean so if you don’t have time to clean it yourself, go ahead and hire a cleaning company to perform a thorough cleaning after you leave.

-– Pay all utility bills.
+Pay all utility bills

 1 week before moving

-– Arrange for a parking place at both locations and reserve the elevator for the time of your relocation.
+Arrange for a parking place at both locations and reserve the elevator for the time of your relocation.

-– Have some cash on hand to tip your movers once the move is completed.
+Don’t forget to have some cash on hand to tip your movers once the move is completed.